PMET-public/module-data-install/README.md

 *File Name* - b2b_approval_rules.csv

 This file is used to add and update B2B Approval Rules. `company_name` and `name` are keys and are used for updates.
-Currently the ability to use Approval Rules needs to be set manually in the Admin.
+Currently the ability to use Approval Rules needs to be set manually per company in the Admin.

 *Columns*
 **company_name** - Required